1. Does the WFME accredit medical schools?

 WFME offers the Recognition Programme to support quality improvement and the maintenance of quality of medical education, world-wide.
 In 2004 and 2005, WFME worked jointly with the World Health Organization to develop guidelines for accreditation of medical education, and a programme to promote accreditation of medical education.

-When the Educational Commission for Foreign Medical Graduates (ECFMG) announced in 2010 that, effective in 2023, physicians applying for ECFMG Certification will be required to graduate from a medical school that has been appropriately accredited, it explained that accreditation should use criteria comparable to those used in the USA, or other globally accepted criteria such as the WFME Global Standards for Quality Improvement in Basic Medical Education (BME).
-More information on the ECFMG policy is provided in FAQs 26 and 27.
+When ECFMG, a member of Intealth, announced in 2010 its initiative to make medical school accreditation by a recognized accrediting agency a future requirement for ECFMG Certification, it explained that accreditation should use criteria comparable to those used in the USA, or other globally accepted criteria such as the WFME Global Standards for Quality Improvement in Basic Medical Education (BME).
+For current information on the ECFMG policy, refer to the ECFMG website at www.ecfmg.org/accreditation.

 4. What is the World Directory of Medical Schools, and is it related to the Recognition Programme?